How does this medication work? What will it do for me?

 The usual dose of ixazomib is 4 mg taken by mouth on days 1, 8, and 15 of a 28-day cycle.
 Your doctor may adjust your dose based on how well you tolerate the medication.

-Avoid contacting the contents of the capsule with bare skin.
-If you do touch the powder inside the capsule, wash the area with soap and water.
+Avoid touching the contents of the capsule with bare skin.
+If your skin does touch the powder inside the capsule, wash the area with soap and water.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.